adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 ### 2. A great public transportation service

 Public transport is just flawless.
 It is extremely affordable and it works extremely well.
-A word of caution: As in most of public transport systems in the EU there is no system to check that you really purchased a metro or bus ticket but don't follow the advice of
+A word of caution: As in most of public transport systems in the EU there is no system to check that you really purchased a metro or bus ticket.
+Don't try to trick the system

 others: a hauntingly interesting metro system, metro stairs that make you dizzy, strange/semi-erotical art and sense of humor